 NHS Kernow is an equal opportunities employer.
-This means we are committed not to discriminate against any employee or job applicant because of any protected characteristic.
+We are committed not to discriminate against any staff member or job applicant because of any protected characteristic.

 We believe in a workplace which is truly equal.
-In our work, we strive to make this a fair and equitable workplace for all.
-We believe that people perform better when they can be themselves.
+It is our belief that people perform better when they can be themselves.
+We strive to make this a fair and equal workplace for all.
 A more diverse workforce makes better decisions.
-Happier employees means better outcomes for patients.
+Happier employees mean better outcomes for patients.

 Through monitoring data, we strive to know whether NHS Kernow is:

 - recruiting employees who may be disadvantaged or under-represented

 - making progress towards our equality aims

 We also try to ensure our policies are inclusive.
 We use impact assessments to understand the impact of policies on our colleagues and members of the public.

 Disability Confident is a scheme to help organisations recruit and retain people with a disability and those with health conditions.